jianwen-xie/CoopVAEBM/README.md

 Cooperative learning of energy-based model and variational auto-encoder

-This repository contains a pytorch implementation for the paper "[Learning energybased model with variational auto-encoder as amortized sampler](https://arxiv.org/pdf/2012.14936.pdf)" AAAI 2021.
+This repository contains a pytorch implementation for the paper "[Learning energy-based model with variational auto-encoder as amortized sampler](https://arxiv.org/pdf/2012.14936.pdf)" AAAI 2021.

 ## Installation